What is Go Go-Karts?

 Some other widgets that provided utilities for other developers included the widget to show screen warning when a player was being targeted with a missile.
 The blueprint implementation is as follows:

-This missile code was created on missile launch and the brief logic on the missile widget allowed it to scale to the correct screen size based on the number of players.
+This missile code was created on the missile launch and the brief logic on the missile widget allowed it to scale to the correct screen size based on the number of players.

-Other such widgets include the end of race standings widget that allowed us to retrieve player information at the end of a race or at the end of the grand prix.
+Other such widgets include the end of race standings widget that allowed us to retrieve player information at the end of a race or at the end of the Grand Prix.
 Below is the logic for the same:

 Generic Controller Support

 One of the challenges of the UI development process was to read controller events.
-In the version of Unreal Engine used for this project, UMG input events are not called for some states when using generic controllers.
-To counter this problem, I had to detect the current button that was focused for each frame and determine which visuals were to be displayed to the user.
+In the version of the Unreal Engine used for this project, UMG input events are not called for some states when using generic controllers.
+To counter this problem, I had to detect the current button that was focused on each frame and determine which visuals were to be displayed to the user.

 Below is the blueprint logic for swapping slates based on controller events.

-By using some tricks we were able to use the controller given the implementation of our code base, this included slate swapping and focus checks on all UI widget elements each frame to give us the right widget to swap the slate for.
+By using some tricks we were able to use the controller given the implementation of our codebase, this included slate swapping and focus checks on all UI widget elements each frame to give us the right widget to swap the slate for.

 What went well 🙂

-- Communication within the sub team.
+- Communication within the sub-team.

 - Organized bug fixing pipeline

-- Modular design implementation for UMG Widgets in game.
+- Modular design implementation for UMG Widgets in-game.

 - Rapid Iteration and use of Agile development methodology.

-What went Wrong 🙁
+What went wrong 🙁

 - Difficulties in creating a good mini-map to convey player position and track layout.